Coral Expeditions to the Reef – Endless days of snorkelling bliss, as long as you’re wearing a stinger suit

 Once again, the gods were smiling on us and it was virtually smooth sailing all the way.
 Coral Expeditions II (formerly called Coral Princess II) was designed for the reef.
 Built in 1985, it’s a small ship (just 35 metres long) with capacity for 44 guests in 22 cabins.
 I love small ships for the camaraderie and my four days aboard CEII provided just that.
 We were a happy bunch of sailors – a band of Aussies and a fair sprinkling of Canadians, British, Germans and Swedes with a few Kiwis too.

-I was surprised at how many people signed up for scuba diving classes; the ship provides a free orientation and beach dive and after that each tank dive (of around 30 minutes) is $95, which is pretty good value.
+I was surprised how many people signed up for scuba diving classes; the ship provides a free orientation and beach dive; after that, each tank dive (of around 30 minutes) is $95, which is pretty good value.

 My favourite spot was Escape Reef, visited on the last day.
 The ship pulled in within two metres of the reef and once the rear platform had been lowered we were free to swim, snorkel and dive from it, at our leisure for almost two hours.
-It was the best snorkelling I’d every experienced.
+It was the best snorkelling of the trip.

 Coral Expeditions is a terrific operation – the crew knows the reef well.
-Expedition staff are on hand to help newbie snorkellers get the hang of things and they even guide individuals who may be a little scared of venturing off on their own.
+Expedition staff are on hand to help newbie snorkellers get the hang of things and they will personally accompany individuals who might be a little scared of venturing off on their own.
 There was always a crew member on look-out, watching over us from a top deck, and another nearby in a Zodiac craft.
-When not frolicking in the deep, we passengers were treated to videos and talks on the reef and learnt about coral bleaching and the dreaded Crown of Thorns starfish.
-By the time we jumped in, we were all on the look out for parrot fish, angel fish and the elusive Nemo (the cute clownfish or anemonefish).
+When not frolicking in the deep, we passengers were treated to videos and talks on the reef and learnt about coral bleaching and the notorious Crown of Thorns starfish.
+By the time we jumped in, we were all on the lookout for parrotfish, angelfish and the elusive Nemo (the cute clownfish or anemonefish).
 I didn’t spot him, but others did.
-Some also saw the harmless black-tipped reef sharks and the spiny looking lion fish.
+Some also saw the harmless black-tipped reef sharks and the spiny looking lionfish.